GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Also, it's worth noting that doing TDD helps building the basis of our test pyramid: if for every piece of code we write we have an underlying test to support it, the basis of the pyramid will increase effortlessly.

-Next we will list some practices that we believe that are good to follow while writing tests using TDD:
+Next are some practices we believe are good to follow while writing tests with TDD:

-- Test Isolation: one test should never affect other test.
+- **Test Isolation:** one test should never affect other test.
 If I have one test broken, I have one problem.
 If I have two tests broken, I have two problems.
 This also implies that the tests are order independent.
-- Assert First: start writing the tests with assertions that will pass when it is done.
+- **Assert First:** start writing the tests with assertions that will pass when it is done.
 Always try to answer these two questions: "What is the right answer?" and "How am I going to check for the right answer?"
-- Evident Data: How do you represent the intent of the data?
+- **Evident Data:** How do you represent the intent of the data?
 Include expected and actual results in the text itself, and try to make their relationship apparent.
 You are writing tests for a reader, not just for the computer.
-- Break: What do you do when you feel tired or stuck?
+- **Take a Break:** What do you do when you feel tired or stuck?
 Take a break.
 And if you still feel this way after the break, than raise HelpException, or, in other words, call for help 😉.

 If you want to learn more about TDD, we strongly recommend you to take a look in these two books: